-While FxPro does not stand out for its pricing, FxPro is a well-capitalized, trustworthy broker that offers multiple platform options, multiple execution methods, and, for professionals, can cleanly execute large orders.
+FxPro is a well-capitalized, trustworthy broker that offers multiple platform options, multiple trade execution methods, and can cleanly execute large orders for professional traders.

 Founded in 2006, FxPro has executed more than 600 million orders since its inception and has serviced 1.8 million clients in over 173 countries.
 As of 2021, FxPro lists over $100 million in Tier 1 capital and has more than 200 employees across its four offices.
 The FxPro brand holds regulatory licenses in the United Kingdom under FxPro UK Limited, Cyprus under FxPro Financial Services Limited, South Africa, and the Bahamas.